Human mobility networks reveal increased segregation in large cities: Methods

 \subsubsection{Decomposing segregation by activity}

-Each \edgename edge ($e_{i,j,k}$) in our interaction network occurs at a specific location $lat_{i,j,k}$, $lon_{i,j,k}$.
-Thus, it is possible to annotate interactions by the fine-grained POI (e.g. specific restaurant) they occurred in, as well as the by the higher-level ``parent'' POI (e.g. commercial center) in which the POI was located (Methods \ref{sec:methods_dataprocessing}).
+Each \edgename edge ($e_{i,j,k}$) in our exposure network occurs at a specific location $lat_{i,j,k}$, $lon_{i,j,k}$.
+Thus, it is possible to annotate exposures by the fine-grained POI (e.g. specific restaurant) they occurred in, as well as the by the higher-level ``parent'' POI (e.g. commercial center) in which the POI was located (Methods \ref{sec:methods_dataprocessing}).
 This allows us to decompose our overall \metric into fine-grained estimates of segregation by specific leisure activity.
-We do so by filtering the network for all interactions that occurred in a specific POI category, and re-calculating \metric for the MSA or county, using only those interactions.
+We do so by filtering the network for all exposures that occurred in a specific POI category, and re-calculating \metric for the MSA or county, using only those exposures.
 In Figure \ref{fig:main_1}e, we show the variation in \metric by leisure site, and further explain these variations in Extended Data Figure \ref{fig:poi_disparity_explanation}.